netsurf-browser/netsurf/docs/implementing-new-frontend.md

 ### layout operation table

 The layout table is used to layout text.
 All operations are given strings to manipulate encoded in UTF-8.
-There are three mandantory
+There are three mandatory
 operations:
  - `width` - Calculate the width of a string.
  - `position` - Find the position in a string where an x coordinate falls.